 Lawnchair Launcher 2

 The Lawnchair launcher still mimics the Pixel launcher’s style but adds more customization options.
-You can tweak the layout and theme of everything ranging from the dock to the app drawer.
-You can also categorize your apps into custom folders for easier access, which is a feature absent in many launchers today.
+You can tweak the layout and theme of everything from the dock to the app drawer.
+You can also categorize your apps into custom folders for easier access, a feature absent in many launchers today.
 You can also customize app icons with icon packs, which you can use to get a more minimalist theme.

-The extensive customization does not take away from the launcher’s design, though.
+The extensive customization does not take away from the launcher’s design.
 It offers a minimalist home screen to which you can add your frequently used apps and widgets.
 Via an externally downloadable app, Lawnfeed, you can avail of the Google feed on the left of the home page, where you can access your daily news feed from Google Now.

 - Highly customizable.